 This gallery contains 4 photos.

-My first Christmas without family.
 Last year I was in Paris hunting for my future french husband for a personal holiday alone and spent Christmas without family members for the first time in my life.
-Whilst we don’t celebrate Christmas, it has always been family time to me and the only time of the year […]
+Whilst we don’t celebrate Christmas, it has always been family time to me and the only time of the year where we eat ham and […]